-New notes about Jol - Dec 19, 2024 by Clement Clarke
+New notes about Jol - Dec 19, 2024 and May 12, 2025 by Clement Clarke

 ==============

-if you are coming from a JCL backgound, then here are some of the major differences:
+If you are coming from a JCL backgound, then here are some of the major differences:

 Jol is a free format language based on PL/I. Unlike REXX, semi-colons are required to separate statements.